rhysjj111/haulage_assist/README.md

 ```
 pg_ctl -D /home/user/haulage_assist/.idx/.data/postgres -o "-k /tmp/postgres" start
 ```
+If you are using Project IDX, It may be that there is a stale postmaster.opts file in the .idx/.data/postgres directory.
+Remove this file and run the above command again.

 #### Migrating database from Gitpod environment to Heroku
 ##### Login to Heroku via CLI